acao780/Making-Journey/journal-pages/week-03.md

 Swap your protocol with another pair and follow their instructions for 10 minutes.
 Don't ask any clarifying questions, just interpret the rules as written.

 When time is up, compare your output with what the designers intended.
 Did you interpret the rules as they expected?
 Where was the protocol ambiguous?
-What surprised you about the result?
+What surprised you about the result?###

-### My design
+#My design

-Live Moon Phase Visualisation
+## Live Moon Phase Visualisation

-Introduction
+### Introduction
-The moon has captivated humanity for thousands of years — guiding tides, marking time, and inspiring countless myths and legends across cultures.
-Yet despite its constant presence in our night sky, most people cannot accurately describe the moon's current phase or understand its rhythmic cycle.
-This project, Live Moon Phase Visualisation, bridges the gap between celestial mathematics and human experience by creating a real-time, interactive digital representation of the moon's current phase.
+Shutterstock
-Rather than simply displaying a static image, this visualisation engages with live data — the mathematically calculated lunar phase that updates continuously based on the actual date and time.
-The moon orbits the Earth in a precise cycle of approximately 29.53 days, transitioning through eight distinct phases: New Moon, Waxing Crescent, First Quarter, Waxing Gibbous, Full Moon, Waning Gibbous, Last Quarter, and Waning Crescent.
-By mapping this mathematical cycle to visual properties — shape, illumination, and texture — the visualisation transforms abstract numbers into something tangible and beautiful.
+People have looked at the moon for a very long time because it helps us understand the tides and the passing of days while also inspiring many old stories.
+Even though we see the moon almost every night many people do not really know which phase it is in or how the cycle of the moon works.
+This project is called the Live Moon Phase Visualisation and it uses math to create a digital picture of the moon that changes in real time to show exactly what is happening in the sky.
+By using computer code to show the current phase of the moon we can turn complicated numbers into a simple and beautiful experience that helps people feel more connected to the world around them.

-This work falls under Option A (Digital), using the p5.js creative coding framework.
-While many moon visualisations simply show a generic full moon or a predetermined image, this project responds dynamically to the current moment.
-Every time you view it, the moon reflects exactly what is happening in the sky right now.
-This temporal responsiveness connects the viewer to the larger cosmic rhythm that has guided human existence since the dawn of time.
+Instead of just showing a normal picture that stays the same, my project uses live data to show the moon as it changes in real time.
+The moon moves around the Earth in a very steady circle that takes about twenty-nine days and it goes through eight different shapes which include the new moon and the crescent and the full moon.
+My computer code takes the math from this cycle and turns it into things you can see like the size of the shadow or the bright light on the surface.
+This process takes boring numbers from a calendar and turns them into something solid and beautiful that helps people understand the sky.

-The visualisation considers several key design questions: How do we map data values (the lunar cycle percentage) to visual properties (the lit portion of the moon)?
-The answer lies in the mathematical relationship between phase and illumination — the amount of light follows a cosine curve that can be precisely calculated.
-What does the visualisation reveal about the data that numbers alone cannot?
-While knowing "today is day 18 of the lunar cycle" tells us little, seeing a glowing gibbous moon with 89% illumination creates an emotional and visual connection to that data.
-How does the sketch change over time?
-Unlike a static image, the moon here updates in real-time — viewers can watch the subtle shifts as minutes and hours pass.
+This project is part of my digital work using a coding tool called p5.js to create a live moon that changes every second.
+While most pictures of the moon just stay the same, my project is different because it uses the real time and date to show exactly what the moon looks like in the sky right now.
+This makes the viewer feel more connected to the natural world because they can see the same rhythm that humans have followed for thousands of years.

-By combining mathematics, programming, and design, this project transforms the abstract concept of "moon phase" into an interactive experience that connects the viewer to the ancient, continuous rhythm of the moon — Earth's faithful companion.
+#video

 ## AI Usage Statement